-Seven months after the retreat and after the merger went through, Guillod invited his young actress client to dinner at his home in Los Angeles’ Los Feliz neighborhood.
+In January 2015, a month after the retreat, Guillod invited his young actress client to dinner at his home in Los Angeles’ Los Feliz neighborhood.
 They drank sake, then went to a bar, where they met up with her friend.
 Though the actress and Guillod had known each other for years — a relationship she describes as professional and he describes as dating — her friend said she had only met Guillod one other time.

 All three then returned to his home, where both women said Guillod gave them glasses of red wine.

 “I remember I didn’t even finish my glass, and it was atomically like from zero to 100 in terms of drunkenness,” said the friend, who told TheWrap she had had two drinks before the wine.
 “The way you get after you have like six drinks where you move really slowly.
 Time just kind of moves so fast.
 Chunks of time are missing.
 The next thing I remember is we were in bed.
 Sexual things were happening.”